 FAQs about Dr Tim’s One & Only Nitrifying Bacteria

 What is One & Only Nitrifying Bacteria?

 One & Only Nitrifying Bacteria is the latest mixture of nitrifying bacteria by Dr Timothy Hovanec.
-There are two formulations, one for freshwater aquaria and one for saltwater aquaria.
+There are formulations available for freshwater aquaria, saltwater aquaria, reef, nano, and seahorse aquaria, and koi ponds and water gardens.
 One & Only will quickly establish a functioning biological filter in your aquarium, allowing you to immediately add fish to your tank.

 What will One & Only do for me?